Appendix C: Procedures of the Subcommittee on Student Conduct for Law Students

 2. § 1.02 As future members of the legal profession, students at the College of Law bear a special responsibility to insist upon and to maintain high standards of integrity.
 Accordingly, it is expected that each student of the College of Law will scrupulously regard the rights of others and will observe high standards of integrity in his or her personal conduct.
 Toward this end the College of Law has defined the following academic and nonacademic violations, set out in Sections 1.03-1.08, which are subject to discipline in accordance with the procedures set forth in Sections 2.01-5.09.

 3. § 1.03 Misrepresentation.
-Misrepresentation is any act of fraud or deception by which the student gains or attempts to gain a benefit or advantage from the University, its constituent institutions, its faculty, staff, or students, or persons dealing with the University.
+Misrepresentation is any act of fraud or deception by which the student gains or attempts to gain a benefit or advantage from the university, its constituent institutions, its faculty, staff, or students, or persons dealing with the university.
 Examples of this offense include, but are not limited to, the following:

 1. forging or altering any university document, record, or instrument of identification;